 - Avoid gathering in groups or crowds, and

-- If using an elevator, face coverings are required and occupants must adhere to posted occupancy limits.
+- If using an elevator, face masks are required and occupants must adhere to posted occupancy limits.

 UH Mānoa has taken steps to ensure that those on campus are able to practice safe social distancing.
-Those steps include reconfiguring teaching, office and public spaces (which dropped overall capacity by more than 50 percent); adjusting the fall 2020 course delivery formats so that 59 percent of all courses are now entirely online (23 percent partially online and 18 percent in-person); and many employees who normally work on campus but can work effectively from a remote location will continue to telework due the pandemic.
+Those steps include reconfiguring teaching, office and public spaces and adjusting the fall 2021 course delivery formats so that courses have the option to be online in some capacity.

 When on campus